Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 ## Option 1: Proxy Object Implementation (asynchronous)

-As mentioned above, all objects like Service Request, Comments, etc., are stored and managed in Cumulocity IoT.
+As mentioned above, all objects like Service Request, Comments, etc., are stored as Events in Cumulocity IoT.
 Synchronization of this data to FSM/ITS data must be implemented in an additional component.
 This can be done with a frequently running job (polling) or event-based using the Cumulocity notification API.
 All IoT data needed for FSM/ITS systems is requested via the Cumulocity standard API.
 Which IoT data is needed is highly dependent on the use case and must be implemented in the Adapter.
 If the FSM/ITS also provides an event-based mechanism, this should be used for updating Service Request status, etc..

 ![Service Request Component Diagram](./docs/service-request-component-diagram.png)